Ezejanu/old_simple_shell/README.md

 This is a project to build a simple shell.
 The collaborators on this project are:

-Aishah Mabayoje Ezejanu Dike
+Aishah Mabayoje and  Ezejanu Dike